StanfordWELab/InflowGeneration/README.md

 ## Select Results
 ### ASCE Boundary Layers
-To demonstrate the capabilities of the proposed framework, we use it to replicate ABLs corresponding to 343 ASCE 49-21 terrain categories B, C, and D, corresponding to urban/suburban, open, and flat terrain, 344 respectively.
+To demonstrate the capabilities of the proposed framework, we use it to replicate ABLs corresponding to ASCE 49-21 terrain categories B, C, and D, corresponding to urban/suburban, open, and flat terrain, respectively.
 These terrain categories are characterized by full-scale roughness heights y0 of 0.3m, 0.02m, and 0.005m, respectively.
-We adopt a reference wind speed of 12m/s at a height of 10m, ensuring a fully rough 346 surface Reynolds number in accordance with ASCE 49-21 requirements for wind tunnel testing.
+We adopt a reference wind speed of 12m/s at a height of 10m, ensuring a fully rough surface Reynolds number in accordance with ASCE 49-21 requirements for wind tunnel testing.

+We consider three buildings with different full-scale heights H: a low-rise building (LRB) with $H = 6m$, a mid-rise building (MRB) with $H = 30m$, and a high-rise building (HRB) with $H = 100m$.
+For each case, we compute the target ABL velocity and turbulence intensity profiles for y P r0.25H; 1.5Hs.
+These target profiles are then used as the targets for the optimization procedure.
+While the framework supports optimization for multiple QoIs, in this Section we focus on the mean velocity and streamwise turbulence intensity as the target variables.
+We also conducted an optimization using all four QoIs.
+However, focusing on the mean velocity and streamwise turbulence intensity produced better overall results.

 ![Optimal setups for ASCE profiles](./Images/ASCE%20Optimat%20Setups.png)
 ![Comparisons of optimal ASCE setups with ASCE profiles](./Images/ASCE%20Comparisons.png)